← Back to all guides

 Because connecting to a real-time room requires a secure participant token, the integration involves both your backend and frontend application:

-sequenceDiagram participant User as Client Browser participant Backend as App Backend (Proxy) participant LangoAPI as Langoedge API participant LiveKit as LiveKit Media Server User->>Backend: Request Voice Session Backend->>LangoAPI: POST /api/voice-agent/session (with API credentials) LangoAPI-->>Backend: Return serverUrl & participantToken Backend-->>User: Return serverUrl & participantToken User->>LiveKit: Connect via WebRTC (using Token & URL) LiveKit-->>User: Call active (Audio Streaming & VAD active)
+sequenceDiagram participant User as Client Browser participant Backend as App Backend (Proxy) participant LangoAPI as Langoedge API participant LiveKit as LiveKit Media Server User->>Backend: Request Voice Session Backend->>LangoAPI: POST /voice-graphs/{agentId}/sessions/connect LangoAPI-->>Backend: Return serverUrl, roomName & participantToken Backend-->>User: Return serverUrl & participantToken User->>LiveKit: Connect via WebRTC (using Token & URL) LiveKit-->>User: Call active (Audio Streaming & VAD active)

 Step 1: Create a Secure Backend Session Proxy